Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 Actor is viewing a booking.

 **Scenario**:
-1. Actor presses the butto mentioned in the precondition
+1. Actor presses the button to view tickets
-2. System returns page with all of the tickets belonging to the booking that was selected
+2. System returns page with all of the tickets belonging to the booking

 **Result**:
 Actor sees all of the tickets of the booking

 **Exception**:
 - 2a.
-Data retrieval error: If there is an error while retrieving the data, system displays: "Something went wrong, please try again.
-If this error keeps occurring, please contact your IT support."
+If no ticket data was found or something went wrong within the system, no tickets will be displayed and instead a message stating that no tickets were found is displayed

 ---